Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Implement protected pedestrian and bike lanes that address evolving neighborhood needs and increase access to services for all.

 a.
-Adopt new street standards using context sensitive design that allow for more flexible sidewalk and bike lane design, and natural swales that clean stormwater, provide wildlife habitat, and ensure longevity.
+Adopt new street standards that allow for more flexible sidewalk and bike lane design, and natural swales that clean stormwater, provide wildlife habitat, and ensure longevity.

 b.
 Major Collectors: Separate bike lanes from traffic along River Road and on major corridors using buffered or protected lanes.